MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-pc-app.md

 - You don't have a license to use [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 Contact your admin, or [sign up for a free trial subscription]().

+## Keep file names for 3D models and media short

+Before you upload custom 3D models or media files in the PC app, please make sure the file names are not more than 60 characters, and do not contain special characters (&, @, and so on).

+Large 3D models are stored in [!include[pn-hololens](../includes/pn-hololens.md)] memory while in use; therefore, the experience is significantly slower if there are too many models in a guide. **For reasonable performance, we recommend that you don't exceed 450 MB of 3D models in a single guide.**

 ## Staying on the account picker for more than 25 seconds during HoloLens sign-in will make it unresponsive

 When you get to the screen where you can select between different saved accounts on [!include[pn-hololens](../includes/pn-hololens.md)], choose an option within 25 seconds.
 After 25 seconds, it becomes unresponsive, and you will need to restart the app.
 This issue has been fixed on RS5 but still exists on RS4 if you have that installed.